** TEXT CURRENT AS OF 16TH JUNE 2020 **

 (vi) The granting of citizenship to the applicant would be a violation of Europeian Law; or,

-(vii) The First Minister or their designee has insufficient information to perform a reasonable background check.
+(vii) The President or their designee has insufficient information to perform a reasonable background check.

 Processing of Ambassadorship Applications